 In addition to running her successful business, Ellen serves as a Commissioner on Wheeling’s Board of Health as an advocate for healthy living.
 She also participates at many local community events that focus on health and senior related concerns.

-Ellen’s hobbies include yoga, traveling, reading, theater and spending cuddle time with her Shih Tzu, Bissel.
+Ellen’s hobbies include yoga, traveling, reading, theater and spending cuddle time with her Shih Tzu, Bissel and granddaughter, Hazel.

 Robert Simon, Owner

-In his limited free time, Robert can be found at the gym pumping iron or relishing time with his two grandchildren, Jacob and Julianna.
+In his limited free time, Robert can be found at the gym pumping iron or relishing time with his five grandchildren, Jacob, Julianna, Hazel, Annette and Jack.

 Becky brings over 10 years of marketing and operations experience to For Papa’s Sake.
-Becky received her undergrad from Columbia College in Chicago focusing on media management and Masters in Business Administration from Lake Forest College.
+Becky received her undergraduate from Columbia College in Chicago focusing on media management and communications and Masters in Business Administration from Lake Forest College.

-In Becky’s free time, you can find her at a dog park with her dog-sons, Arthur and Doug.
+In Becky’s free time, you can find her at a dog park with husband, Chris, daughter, Hazel and their dog-sons, Arthur and Doug.

 Kathy Klein, Client Care Director

-Please help us welcome Kathy Klein to the FPS team.
-Kathy is joining us as our Client Care Director and will be responsible for maintaining and supervising the care provided to our clients.
+Kathy Klein joined our FPS team back in 2017 as our Client Care Director.
+Kathy is the "feet on the ground" responsible for maintaining and supervising the care provided to our clients.
+She is out and about checking in on clients and our caregiving team to bridge the gap and make sure they feel supported.
 Kathy comes to FPS with an abundance of nursing and medical experience.
 She started as the nurse discharge planner at St. Alexius Hospital in Hoffman Estates.
 In addition, she spent over 25 years in outside medical sales focusing on cardiology.

 Kathy and her husband, Gary, have a daughter who is the true passion of their lives.
 Their daughter performed in several Chicago venues , was a pageant participant in Miss Illinois, and was accepted into the Tisch School of the Arts at New York University.
 They love traveling to NYC to see her perform.
 Kathy’s other passion is their beautiful English Springer Spaniel, Molly.